Alan-Bushell/la-cocina-del-diablo/README.md

 - To fix this issue and also because I want users to be able to update their email I extended the user model with a customer model and linked each booking to userid.
 - This way the customer will always have their own bookings.

+#### Image not loading once deployed

+- Once I deployed the project to heroku and finished development, only one of the images in cloudinary did not load.
+- I was being presented with a 404 even though the file was in cloudinary and the file path was correct.
+- As a work around Scott (tutor from CI) advised to copy the direct URL to the image rather than relying on the Cloudinary api to render the image.
+- Once I reloaded the static and pushed to github, my heroku app reloaded and was deployed and working.

 [Back to Top of page](#contents)

 ---